Nikon 18mm f/2.8

 The 18mm f/2.8 AF-D works great with almost every film and digital Nikon camera made since 1977.
 If you have a coupling prong added to the diaphragm ring, it's perfect with every Nikon back to the original Nikon F of 1959.

-The only incompatibility is that it will not autofocus with the cheapest D40, D40x, D60, D3000 or D5000, but if you focus manually, everything else works great.
+The only incompatibility is that it will not autofocus with the cheapest DX cameras like the D40, D40x, D60, D3000 or D5000, but if you focus manually, everything else works great.
 These cameras have in-finder focus confirmation dots to help you.

 See Nikon Lens Compatibility for details on your camera.
 Read down the "AF, AF-D (screw)" column for this lens.